-In its supplier code, Fraport describes the requirements and principles for cooperations with contractors, suppliers, and service providers.
-They are obliged to comply with the applicable national laws and the relevant internationally recognized standards, guidelines and principles, as also stipulated in the code of conduct, and they commit to ensure compliance by their own suppliers.
+In its Supplier Code of Conduct, Fraport describes the requirements and principles for cooperations with contractors, suppliers, and service providers.
+The contractually agreed Supplier Code of Conduct obliges them to comply with the applicable national laws and the relevant internationally recognized standards, guidelines, and principles, as also stipulated in the Code of Conduct for Employees.